AlignedTrack432/beefREE/README.md

 * Install dependencies
 * Run `./autogen.sh` to bootstrap
 * Run `CC=clang CXX=clang++ ./configure`, followed with `make` and `sudo make install`.
+* You can switch to Russian by running the binary using `LANG=ru LC_ALL=ru ./deadbeef`
 * For more information about the build process, read the generated INSTALL file and the output of `./configure --help`.

+Currently, everything but Linux is **UNTESTED**.
+Your mileage may vary.
+If you use macOS or Windows, feel free to try, and open an issue!
 ### macOS

 * Install Xcode.
 The latest one is the best, but older versions will usually keep working for a year or two.